MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

    + Linux instructions: [Installation steps](../install/machine-learning-server-linux-install.md) | [Offline steps](../install/machine-learning-server-linux-offline.md)

+1. Launch a command line window or terminal with administrator/root/sudo privileges.

-1. [Launch the administration CLI](../operationalize/configure-admin-cli-launch.md) with administrator privileges to configure a web node.
+1. In that window, use the CLI to configure a web node:

-1. Configure a web node using the CLI.
    ```
    az ml admin node setup --webnode
+   #Check the node is now running
+   az ml admin node list
    ```

 1. Provide a password for the built-in, local operationalization administrator account called 'admin' using the CLI.
 Later, you can configure the server to authenticate against  [Active Directory (LDAP) or Azure Active Directory](../deployr/../operationalize/configure-admin-cli-local-password.md).